|Stamps - philatelic items - and banknotes

 cancellation and registered label

 Gunung Rapat is a major limestone hill in the Kinta Valley, south of Ipoh.
 It is home to many cave temples.
+It is not known if the post office still exists.

 Bank notes featuring karst features